SuanBlockchain/suan-backend-cardano/README.md

 1. Reflect the change in the excel file found in utils/data.
 2. Start the application using main.py file
 3. Use previous kobo upgrades endpoints to make the updates.

-> ***Caution***: When running in docker set ENABLE_LOCAL_ENDPOINTS to False, to avoid the use of kobo form upgrades that lead to uncontrolled versions in the postgresql database.

 ### Use of docker